soaresfabricio/huffman-encoding-compressor/README.md

 #### File Compressor and Decompressor written in [Go](https://golang.org)

 As part of my explorings with the Go language I decided to write a simple File Compressor, for it is the kind of project in which [buffered reading, writing and seeking](https://www.devdungeon.com/content/working-files-go#write_buffered) are staples (otherwise the compressed data may not preserve it's original state).
-Plus, I had to work with Go's very abstract way of dealing with pointers, errors and loops.
+Plus, I had to work with Go's pointers, errors and conditional structures.

 I also played around with [this neat progress bar package](https://gopkg.in/cheggaaa/pb.v1).